HDFGroup/vol-log-based/doc/api.md

     + `plist`: the id of the dataset ransfer property list to attach the setting.
     + `buffered`: a boolean value that indicates whether to keep a copy of the input write buffer of `H5Dwrite` calls in the Log VOL connector.
         + `true`: (default)
-          + keep a copy. i.e. needs addtional memory
+          + keep a copy. i.e. needs additional memory
           + the input buffer can be modified immediately after H5Dwrite returns
         + `false`:
           + the input buffer shall not be modified immediately after `H5Dwrite`s.